etcart/RIVet-C/README.md

 	lexClose();
 	fclose(testFile);
 ```
+for this style of reading, to get good, long-term accuracy, it's important
+to feed it stemmed, cleaned plaintext to reduce noise.  there is an included
+python script for this, under applications/lexiconBuilder

-in this code we compare two words in the lexicon, to see how the system understands them
+In this code we compare two words in the lexicon, to see how the system understands them
-(this requires that we have already built a lexicon)
+(this requires that we have already built a lexicon):

 ```C
 #include "RIVtools.h"